 Many sea creatures depend on the corals for food and shelter, so the impact on marine life can be devastating.

 More than 60% of coral in the Maldives has been destroyed by bleaching, but it is still possible for the reefs to recover.
 This has been bolstered in certain parts of the Maldives by coral conservation projects.

-Conrad Maldives have invested in a long-term coral conservation project by placing dozens of coral frames (formed by tying pieces of live coral to a metal frame) in the ocean.
-Over the course of four to five years the coral will regrow, spawn and spread to other reefs, creating new ecosystems that will benefit all marine life.
+Conrad Maldives has invested in a long-term coral conservation project by placing dozens of coral frames (formed by tying pieces of live coral to a metal frame) in the ocean.
+Over the course of four to five years, the coral will regrow, spawn and spread to other reefs, creating new ecosystems that will benefit all marine life.

 Rescuing marine animals

 The Maldives already has very strict fishing regulations which are enforced to maintain fish stocks and preserve the reefs – in fact, reef fishing is strictly prohibited in marine reserves.